awstringer1/leaf2018/index.md

 ## Examples of Student-Facing Materials
 Examples of materials that can be worked on with students as part of a course.
-Each item has an example of a course in which it could be used, with **bold** indicating a course in which it *has* been used.
-Also included are example Intended Learning Outcomes that the material might relate to.
-These are aligned with the Statistics Undergraduate Program Learning Outcomes.

 ### Student Tutorials
 Materials that are designed to walk students through a statistical concept and the associated `R` skills for implementing it.
 This is distriguished from **Lecture Supplements** below by the detail in which the `R` code is covered; the **Student Tutorials** are designed to teach `R`, while the **Lecture Supplements** are mostly examples of using `R`.